akbinod/akbinod.Tuner/README.md

 def find_circles(image, radius, tuner=None)

 #your original implementation

 # new line of code before you return
-    if not tuner is None: tuner.image = result_image
+    if not tuner is None: tuner.image = updated_image

     return results